By Guest Blogger Suzy Fielders

 My favorite part was the real interactions we got with the animals.
 The guides got all the lions roaring at one time on our tour – and it was really something to hear.
 Another awesome vocal demonstration was by the howling wolves.
 You’ll also learn, and hear, tigers don’t purr like our house cats, but chuff.
 The guides also are great at getting the Tigers to chuff.

 They have some awesome fall tours as well, like their Trick or Treat Tour and Legends and Lore Tour (ages 14 & up).
 These are great ways to get in the Halloween spirit, enjoy time together as a family, and meet some wonderful animals.
-They also have their very popular Pumpkin Prowl on November 17.
+They also have their very popular Pumpkin Prowl.
 This was such a fun event as well – getting to watch the animals enjoy their pumpkins.

 If you haven’t been, then I highly recommend you add this to your list of day trips.
 It’s a one-of-a-kind experience to get up close and personal with nature’s remarkable animals.